Last Updated: May 1, 2026

 Data importer(s):

-Categories of data subjects: Biography subjects, family members, account holders
+Categories of data subjects: Biography subjects, family members, account holders, institutional administrators

-Categories of personal data: Biographical information, personal details, photographs, account information, questionnaire responses
+Categories of personal data: Biographical information, personal details, photographs, account information, questionnaire responses, subscription and billing information

-Purpose: Biography creation, digital preservation, publication (when authorized)
+Purpose: Operating the biography platform, digital preservation, publication (when authorized)

 Archivis implements comprehensive technical and organizational measures as detailed in Section 3 of this Agreement, including: